MicrosoftDocs/learn/learn-pr/azure/containerize-deploy-java-app-aks/includes/4-build-and-run.md

 ## Build a container image

-Now that you have successfully constructed a Dockerfile, you can instruct Docker to build a container image for you.
+Now that you've successfully constructed a Dockerfile, you can instruct Docker to build a container image for you.

 > [!NOTE]
 > Ensure your Docker runtime is configured to build Linux containers.
 This is important as the Dockerfile being used references container images (JDK/JRE) for the Linux architecture.